Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 S = Out of Plane Spacing.

-If fluid unit weight is provided for a group of piles, spacing is 1.0.
-If provided for a single pile, the spacing is the pile spacing.
+If the value provided for constant pressure and fluid unit weight is for a group of piles, the components are assumed to act over 1.0 units and thus the Out-of-Plane Spacing value should remain as 1.0.
+If for a single pile, ensure the spacing is set to the correct spacing of bolts.

 As such the force increases with depth, as shown.